BharatiyaTemple/LibraryCheckin/README.md

 # Library Checkin  :books:

-This application is for managing library visitors using vistors phone number
+This application allows library visitors to check in themselves so the front desk can focus on providing a warm and personal welcome.

 ## Getting Started